terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-1-5-Setting-Up-WebdriverIO-Mocha-Framework-With-Git-Hub-Actions-and-Allure.md

 ![image](https://github.com/terrainthesky-hub/terrainthesky-hub.github.io/assets/60892621/624f4825-042c-4a3b-9419-6b10626bf4d2)

-There you go, now you can configure Allure, the framework environments, and other github permissions as needed.
+Now you can configure Allure, the framework, and other github permissions as needed.